OB285: From TEAM to Trials: Building Chains for the Novice Ring

 About the organizations in the U.S.: similarities and differences (AKC, UKC, ASCA, CDSP)

 The following skills will be assumed to be started in these lectures.
-They don't need to be perfect!:
+They don't need to be perfect!
+And you don't need all of them as there are so many topics you can work on!:

-Finding heel with the help of a target
+"Finding" heel with the help of a foot target

 Ability to leave food in an open container while in a stay position